University Graduation Requirements

 Students who are seeking a second baccalaureate degree should contact the Financial Aid Office to review how this process will affect their financial aid.

-It is presumed that the University liberal education core requirements are satisfied by the completion of a baccalaureate degree.
+It is presumed that the University general education core requirements are satisfied by the completion of a baccalaureate degree.

 Two degrees may not be awarded in the same term.